JimSeker/networking/README.md

 Android Network Examples
 ===========
+JavaNetwork/ is simple client and server code in java (not Android)

+eclipse/ is the examples for use in eclipse.
+This is no longer updated.
+The rest of the examples are in Android studio format.

 DownloadDemo shows how to use the Download service in android to files via http protocol.  ie downloading pictures.